 See how you can choose to talk yourself into doing what you really want to do all along?
 It’s really about choosing how you want to feel about yourself.
 If you want to love and respect your dreams, then you can lovingly and supportively explore making them a reality.
 But it all starts with that inner dialog!

 3) Visualize the outcome you want

 Take a few moments to close your eyes and visualize yourself doing what you want to do.
-Imagine yourself recording your music, uploading it to Youtube, and seeing the number of Likes increase every day.
+Imagine yourself recording your music, upload it to Youtube, and watch the number of Likes increase every day.
 Imagine yourself reading the comments and feeling great about the feedback you are receiving.

 — sheila callaham (@SheilaCallaham) May 14, 2015

 In your mind, your brain is saying, “Hey!
 Being an indie musician feels pretty good!”

 That’s exactly where you want your mind to be — in the “can do” side of things and not the “never gonna happen” side!
 Make it a practice to visualize the outcome you want, and allow yourself to truly feel the happiness and joy of the moment.

 4) Look for ways to praise yourself and everyone else